oulianov/btc-realtime-predict/README.md

 # btc-realtime-predict

-Fetch online price data of Bitcoin on the Kraken exchange, then use time series analysis to predict next values.
+(WIP) Fetch online price data of Bitcoin on the Kraken exchange, then use time series analysis to predict next values.